 When to Use Edge vs Serverless Functions for API Calls

-Symptom: Identifying Routing Misalignment in API Calls
+Symptom: Routing Misalignment

 | Constraint | Edge Runtime | Serverless Function |